-Henry Metal debuted in late March of 2017 with the release of 2 singles, “Butthead Maven” and “Boss of Me,” both of which would appear on his debut album “So It Hath Begun.”
-The nine song LP was the genesis of a uniquely honest, straightforward and blatant style which subsequently unfolded organically into 3 more full-length albums released rapid-fire within a few months of each other.
+Henry Metal debuted in late March of 2017 with his first album “So It Hath Begun.”
+The nine song LP was the genesis of a uniquely honest, straightforward and blatant style which subsequently unfolded organically into 5 more full-length albums during Henry's debut year.
 Sometimes humorous and sometimes righteously indignant, “So It Hath Begun” covered the landscape of raw rebellion, lust, sarcasm and humor with a middle finger displayed proudly to all conventions pertaining to the business of making commercial music.

 The momentum created with “So It Hath Begun” pushed seamlessly into “Wizard Vs Demon,” Henry's second album.
 Songs such as “Succubus,” “Heavy Metal Is Dead” and the title track “Wizard Vs Demon” developed the somewhat more serious musical aspirations of Henry, while tracks such as “Hackers, Leakers, Truth Seekers,” “Fukushima Ceviche” and “Possible Side Effects” took shots at society at large.
 Humor also plays a continuous part throughout the album, especially in “Samurai” and “Rock Out.”
 Musically, Henry's classic baroque guitar shreds continued to weave in and out of classic American blues-rock pentatonic riffs, all the while sitting snugly in a deep, intricate pocket of solid and perpetually moving metal.

 Meanwhile, the outright rejection of every entertainment business formula and traditional gatekeeper had become an over-arching theme in the style and marketing of Henry Metal.
 The music videos for “Wrist is Pissed,” “Wizard Vs Demon,” “Terrible Driver,” “Thought Police” and “You Ain't Seen Nothing Yet” are campy, unapologetic affairs with the same simplicity and purity of intention, for better or worse, as the music itself.
 As the campy imagery mingles with music that rages with intensity it becomes a cautionary message about taking even serious things too seriously.
-This approach has not been without its critics and plenty have dismissed it as either a derivative rip-off (largely because of the disguise) or garbage altogether (presumably due to the somewhat comedic lyrical tone).
+This approach has not been without its critics and some have dismissed it as either too derivative (largely because of the faceprint and mask) or not serious enough for their tastes.
 Of course, Henry is not the first to undergo the critical wrath of musical know-it-alls.
 To hear Henry tell it, “if you're pissing people off, you know you're doing something right.”